By Rosie Schwartz, RD, FDC

 - Eat meals with others

-Here are a couple recipes that balance grain, vegetables and protein.
+Here are some recipes that balance grain, vegetables and protein.

 Marinated Flank Steak and Summer Peach & Quinoa Salad